MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-rhel.md

 [install PowerShell via direct download](#installation-via-direct-download).

 > [!NOTE]
-> This script only works for supported versions of Debian.
+> This script only works for supported versions of RHEL.

 ```sh
 ###################################